lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Interop-affecting changes:

 * Fixed a bug in the definition of the Encaps() functions: KEMs, according to both RFC9180 and FIPS 203 should always return (ss, ct), but we had (ct, ss).
-* Interoperable composite private key format requires component public keys (because public keys are required for decapsulation)
+* Interoperable composite private key format requires component public keys (because public keys are required for decapsulation).
+* Specified that the tradCT and tradPK inputs to the KEM combiner must be the raw values without the OCTET STRING wrapper.

 Editorial changes: